rune-encoder/Text-Editor/README.md

 2. **Installing as a Progressive Web App:**

-   - If you want to have quick access to the _Ultimate Text Editor_ on your desktop just like a regular app, you can install it as a Progressive Web App by clicking the _"Install"_ button on the top left corner.
+   - If you want to have quick access to the _Ultimate Text Editor_ on your desktop just like a regular app, you can install it by clicking the _"Install"_ button on the top left corner.
 You will then be prompted to install the application.

    - Now, you can launch the _Ultimate Text Editor_ directly from your desktop or home screen like any other application.